 The 47th session of the CCFL is convening in Gatineau, Canada from May 15 to 19, 2023.
+[See our post-meeting article as well here.]
 The delegates will discuss a global, standardized format for PAL labels.
 This involves establishing allergen threshold levels, to guide food manufacturers on when there is and isn’t an allergic reaction risk.

 The delegates from up to 188 countries and the European Union also will review a recommended global list of priority allergens.

 The Codex labeling committee meeting follows years of scientific data analysis and several meetings focused on revising a document called the General Standard for the Labelling of Prepackaged Foods (GSLPF).